 - Using abnormal directions, such as writing your “o” counter-clockwise

-Keep in mind that while making your signature illegible makes it harder to forge, if it doesn’t resemble your legal name, it can cause validity problems.
+Keep in mind that making your signature illegible makes it harder to forge.
+If it doesn’t resemble your legal name, it can cause validity problems.
 For example, if your signed documents need to be checked against your official ID.
 However, you have more flexibility with digital signatures than with wet signatures because they are generally easier to trace back to the signer.

 Sign it Fast

-Digitally signed contracts only take minutes for each party to sign with their valid signature.
-Not only is signing digitally a very simple process, it’s much safer too.
+Digitally signed contracts take minutes for each party to sign with their valid signature.
+Not only is signing a straightforward process digitally, but it’s also much safer.
 Your documents don’t need to pass through lots of different hands via mail delivery and assistants to get to you.
 Not to mention sitting on desks out in the open waiting to be signed or collected.

-Signing digitally is more cost-effective too, because you save money on paper, ink, and even gas.
-There’s no need to make trips to and from offices just to sign documents.
+Signing digitally is more cost-effective because you save money on paper, ink, and gas.
+There’s no need to travel to and from offices to sign documents.

 Additionally, with Signaturely, all of the relevant sections in the form are highlighted for you, and people can only write information in the highlighted sections.
 Meaning they can’t alter the document anywhere they shouldn’t.
-Making it both a much safer, and a much smoother process – because nobody is ever confused about where they need to write or sign.
+It is a much safer and much smoother process – because nobody is ever confused about where to write or sign.

 Keep it Consistent

 You only need to create your digital signature once.
-It’s then saved on signature software, making it easy to use a consistent image across all of your documents.
+It’s then saved on signature software, making using a consistent image across your documents easy.